-Let’s be honest, you have learned some stuff!
-Whether it came from the hard knocks club, or you were the one person in the world that took GOOD advice from other folks, you have acquired wisdom.
+You have learned some stuff!
+Whether it came from the hard knocks club or you were the one person in the world that took GOOD advice from other folks, you have acquired wisdom.

 Are You A Good Example Or A Terrible Warning?

 Well, congratulations, you are now that person for other folks.
-Making it to midlife and beyond means that your life is a container, full of helpful and educational information.
+Making it to midlife and beyond means your life is a container full of helpful and educational information.

 Being Grateful On Your Birthday Means You Share Your Gifts

 Want to know the best way to be grateful on your birthday?
 Take the gifts that you have earned and share them with us.
-I know that for many people, another birthday is often a reminder of our natural fight against getting old.
+For many people, another birthday is often a reminder of our natural fight against getting old.

-But what if we re-framed our birthday as a day to celebrate our growth on the most difficult days?
+But what if we re-framed our birthday as a day to celebrate our growth on the most challenging days?

 Each birthday can be a deposit of the most precious thing, a life well lived.
 A yearly reminder that we have been courageous.
 Another moment to remember our resilience, we always get back up, no matter what knocks us down.Midlife Is Magical

-We choose to have an open heart for those around us, especially for those that need more compassion.
+We choose to have an open heart for those around us, especially those who need more compassion.
 And we offer to share our prized wisdom with those that seek it.

 Remember, Take Some Time To Be Grateful For Your Life

-Taking the time to stop and appreciate what we are grateful for has immense power over how we view our lives overall; especially when done consistently throughout the year!
+Taking the time to stop and appreciate what we are grateful for has immense power over how we view our lives, especially when done consistently throughout the year!
 On your birthday specifically, taking some time out of your day to reflect on how far you have come can do wonders for improving self-confidence as well as boosting overall mental health!
-So don’t forget to practice gratitude today – not just on your birthday – but everyday!
+So don’t forget to practice gratitude today – not just on your birthday – but every day!